 - When will I get my eWIC card?

-- You will receive your eWIC card at your next scheduled appointment.
+- You will receive your eWIC card at your first appointment.

 - My partner and I share the shopping in our